osmphp/framework/doc/architecture/modules.md

 * `Osm_Framework_Migrations` module executes database preparation scripts
 * `Osm_Ui_PopupMenus` modules allows displaying popup menus on pages

-Dubysa **module** is a directory which contains PHP, JavaScript, CSS and other files.
+Osm **module** is a directory which contains PHP, JavaScript, CSS and other files.

 Dividing monolithic application into relatively simple modules makes it easier to understand, maintain, update and customize.